 Treat Sex Workers With Dignity, Said The Supreme Court Of India

 The Supreme Court has directed the police force of all States and Union Territories to treat sex workers and their children with dignity and decency.
 The directive also mentions that the police cannot abuse them, verbally or physically.

-The bench preceded by Justices L Nageswara Rao, B R Gavai, and A S Bopanna quoted the Immoral Traffic (Prevention) Act, 1956, to drive home the point that the constitutional protection that every citizen of the country enjoys extends to sex workers and their chikldren as well.
-The bench said that the facilities available to anyone who has experienced sexual assault is applicable to every sex worker who are survivors of sexual assault.
-They will also have the right to immediate medical assistance, in accordance with law.
+The bench preceded by Justices L Nageswara Rao, B R Gavai, and A S Bopanna quoted the Immoral Traffic (Prevention) Act, 1956, to drive home the point that the constitutional protection that every citizen of the country enjoys extends to sex workers and their children as well.
+The bench said that the facilities available to anyone who has experienced sexual assault are applicable to every sex worker who are survivors of sexual assault.
+They will also have the right to immediate medical assistance, in accordance with the law.

 The Channel 46 Verdict

 The kind of profession that sex workers are associated with gives a certain section of society the belief that it is their right to mistreat them.
 They refuse to believe that they are humans too, made of the same bone and blood as all of us are.
 They also nurture the opinion that however they wish to treat them, they will always go scot-free.
 Saath khoon maaf.
 Because, after all, their bodies are up for sale.
 No wonder, the treatment meted out to sex workers and their children is abominable, to say the least.

 Society fails to understand and recognise that the bodies of sex workers are entirely theirs, and so is what they choose to do with it, when they choose to have sex, and with whom they choose to have sex.
 Consent.
 The right to consent is and should be applicable to them too.
 Hence, the directions by the Supreme Court to the police and media are a step towards the right direction.